METEO 3 Lesson 12 Images

 Text description of the storm reports for September 15, 2004 from the Storm Prediction Center image.

 The image is a weather map showing storm reports across the southeastern United States for September 15, 2004.
-The map spans a section of the U.S., including states like Texas, Florida, and Virginia.
-The reports are marked with colored dots: red for tornadoes, blue for wind, and green for hail.
-There are a concentration of red dots in the southeastern part, indicating several tornado reports in that area.
-The map includes borders and state names for reference.
-A legend in the bottom left explains the meaning of the colored dots.
-The abbreviation "SPC" stands for the Storm Prediction Center, as noted by the logo in the corner.
+The map spans the lower 48 states, with storm reports marked by colored dots: red for tornadoes, blue for wind, and green for hail.
+A cluster of red dots appears in the southeastern region—specifically the Florida Panhandle and southwest Georgia—indicating multiple tornado reports in that area.
+State and county borders are included for geographic reference.

 59 tornado reports